-This guide was prepared for the Think Forum lecture with Robert Sapolsky, science and nature writer, stress expert, and the John A. and Cynthia Fry Gunn Professor of Neurology and Neurosurgery at Stanford University, on Thursday, October 19, 2017.
-The topic being explored by Dr. Sapolsky is "The Biology of Good and Evil."
+This guide was prepared for the Think Forum lecture on Thursday, October 19, 2017 by Robert Sapolsky, science and nature writer, stress expert, and the John A. and Cynthia Fry Gunn Professor of Neurology and Neurosurgery at Stanford University.
+The topic being explored by Dr. Sapolsky in this lecture is "The Biology of Good and Evil."

 As a boy in New York City, Robert Sapolsky dreamed of living inside the African dioramas in the Museum of Natural History.
 By age 21, he made it to Africa and joined a troop of baboons to learn about stress and stress-related diseases in humans—because, like stressed-out people, stressed-out baboons have high blood pressure, high cholesterol and hardened arteries.

 And like people, baboons are good material for stories.
 Sapolsky’s gift for storytelling led The New York Times to suggest, “If you crossed Jane Goodall with a borscht-belt comedian, she might have written a book like A Primate’s Memoir,” Sapolsky’s account of his early years as a field biologist.